sohansputhran/Stock-Price-Predictor/README.md

-# Stock-Market-Prediction
+# Stock Market Prediction (Using LSTM)
-An artificial neural network to predict the future price of stock.
+This program uses an artificial recurrent neural network called Long Short Term Memory (LSTM) to predict the closing stock price of a corporation (Apple Inc.) using the past 60 day stock price.